splashsky/modello/readme.md

  ]);
 ```

 As you can see, the second parameter allows you to fill in placeholders in your templates with data.
 These take the format of `{{$key}}`, and in your values array you only need to assign a value to the same-named key, e.g. `'key' => 'value'`.
 This format ignores extra whitespace between the brackets, so `{{ $key }}` or `{{   $key}}` is just as valid.
-Please not the key name cannot have spaces or non-alphanumeric characters.
+Please note the key name cannot have spaces or non-alphanumeric characters.
 You can use underscores.

 ```php
 {{ $key one }} // Will not work